Continuous majorization in quantum phase space: Phase-space majorization

 and

 Thus, we need to prove now that $f_0$ majorizes $f_b$, $f_c$, $f_d$, and $g_t$.
 Our proof relies on the following lemma, which we prove in Appendix \ref{app:lem:mixture_of_distributions} for completeness, as we could not find it in the literature. \begin{lemma} Consider two probability distributions $f$ and $g$ defined on the same domain $\mathcal{A}$.
-If there exists a collection of level-equivalent distributions $f^{(\alpha)}$ on $\mathcal{A}$ depending on the parameter $\alpha \in \mathbb{R}_+$ with $f^{(\alpha)}\equiv f$ for all $\alpha \in \mathbb{R}_+$ such that
+If there exists a collection of level-equivalent distributions $f^{(\alpha)}$ on $\mathcal{A}$ depending on the parameter $\alpha \in \Omega$ with $f^{(\alpha)}\equiv f$ for all $\alpha$ such that

-where $k : \mathbb{R}_+ \rightarrow \mathbb{R}_+$ is a probability density, then $f\succ g$. \end{lemma} Lemma \ref{lem:mixture_of_distributions} enables us to prove that $f\succ g$, provided that we can build $g$ as some convex mixture of distributions that are level-equivalent to $f$.
+where $k:\Omega\mapsto\mathbb{R}_+$ is a probability measure on $\Omega$, then $f\succ g$. \end{lemma} Lemma \ref{lem:mixture_of_distributions} enables us to prove that $f\succ g$ provided that we can build $g$ as some convex mixture of distributions that are level-equivalent to $f$.
 Note that it is very similar in its spirit to the characterization of discrete majorization in terms of convex mixtures of permutations \cite{Marshall2011}.
+However, while the latter gives a necessary and sufficient condition, Lemma \ref{lem:mixture_of_distributions} only provides a sufficient condition for majorization.
+Although it is unknown, to our knowledge, whether it could be promoted to an equivalence (similarly to Proposition \ref{prop:semi-doubly-stochastic}), a sufficient condition is all we need to prove the results of our paper.